mathesar-foundation/mathesar-wiki/design/specs/viewing-views-specs.md

 1. The user opens a view.
 2. The view opens and shows the result of the view query in a table format.
-3. The user clicks on the `View Column Properties` button located in the toolbar.
+3. The user clicks on the `Edit View` button in the toolbar.
 4. The table goes into `Design Mode`.

 #### Scenario 2: The view column definition properties are not available

 1. The user opens a view.
 2. The view opens and shows the result of the view query in a table format.
-3. The `View Column Properties` button located in the toolbar is disabled.
+3. The `Edit View` button in the toolbar is disabled.
 4. The user hovers over the button, and a tooltip indicates that the view properties are not accessible.

 ### Operation 4: User inspects the view's query